oslo 2025 Cities ending Homelessness Forum Schedule

 -

 Language: NorwegianLoneliness and social isolation are major public health challenges where we know that loneliness has increased, especially among youth and young adults.
-The government's work on a national strategy to reduce loneliness (2019-2023) has, among other things, supported the initiative and establishment of social meeting places and activity opportunities.
-Does this address the problem of loneliness or does it prevent isolation?
+The government's work on a national strategy to reduce loneliness (2019-2023) has, among other things, supported the initiative and the establishment of social meeting places and activity offers.
+Does this address the loneliness problem or does it prevent isolation?
 Is it enough?
 And how do we face complicated loneliness?
-Do we need to think differently?
+Do we need to think new things?

 Session Organiser: The Salvation Army, Mellom oss (Between Us)